Marnus Labuschagne, the Australian batsman who was not at all known suddenly came out of nowhere to the top ICC rankings.

 Later in the same season, he was used as a substitute fielder on the Australian National side against India in Gabba where he took an excellent low catch.

-Marnus Labuschagne made his List A debut for Queensland against Cricket Australia XI in October 2015 and made his maiden First-Class century in the following month.
+Marnus Labuschagne made his List A debut for Queensland against Cricket Australia XI in October 2015.
+He also made his maiden First-Class century in the following month.

 He dived at the ball but was not keep the ball in hand but acted to be throwing it to the wicketkeeper.